 Aquaponics is a combination of aquaculture and hydroponics, where both fish and plants can be farmed in a healthy, cooperative relationship.
 Working together, the symbiotic activity feeds a closed ecosystem where both plants and fish can thrive.
 Crops grow more quickly, requiring only 3-5 percent of the water needed in a traditional soil-based system.
 Aquaponics farm systems are environmentally responsible, extremely productive and, since it raises foods in hydroponic growth beds, may be built on land previously deemed unsuitable for farming — such as the rooftops of flat-roofed urban homes, or a vacant lot near an inner city church.

-If your organization is interested in a private tour of our Aquaponics Greenhouse, please email Bobby Lee.
+If your organization is interested in a private tour of our Aquaponics Greenhouse, please email our Native Fresh manager, Todd Couture.

 Native Fresh Community Tours take place every Friday from 10am-11am.